Champion Homes: Today

-Champion Homes is still headquartered in Michigan, but in Troy, Michigan rather than Dryden, and has over 30 manufacturing facilities located across the United States and Europe.
-Worldwide, Champion Homes employs over 5,000 people.
+Champion Homes is still headquartered in Michigan, but in Troy, Michigan rather than Dryden, and has over 40 manufacturing facilities located across the United States and Europe.
+Worldwide, Champion Homes employs over 8,000 people.

 In June 2018 Champion Enterprises Holdings LLC combined with Skyline Corporation to form the Skyline Champion Corporation.

-Champion Homes now operates as a subsidiary of the Skyline Corporation.
-Skyline Corporation is listed on the NYSE under ticker "SKY."
+From August 2024, Skyline Champion Corporation changed their corporate name to Champion Homes, Inc.